-Moira Aikenhead, Jane Bailey, Karen Bellehumeur, Suzie Dunn, Gillian Hnatiw, Pam Hrick, Nathalie Léger, Raine Liliefeldt, Molly Reynolds, Hadiya Roderique, and Karen Segal.
+Moira Aikenhead, Jane Bailey, Suzie Dunn, Pam Hrick, Nathalie Léger, Raine Liliefeldt, Molly Reynolds, Hadiya Roderique, and Karen Segal.

 The Chair of the Committee is Rosel Kim.

-In addition, Cynthia Khoo is working with LEAF as the TFV Researcher to support and inform our law reform efforts and potential upcoming interventions concerning TFV.
-Khoo’s research will result in a research report that will be publicly released later in 2021.
+In addition, Cynthia Khoo worked with LEAF as the TFV Researcher to author “Deplatforming Misogyny” – a report on platform liability for technology-facilitated gender-based violence.
+This report will support and inform our law reform efforts and potential upcoming interventions concerning TFV.

 LEAF acknowledges the support of: